embmike/Kalman-Filter/README.md

 # Kalman-Filter
-This sample application uses a Kalman filter to predict a position based on speed measurement.
+This sample application uses a Kalman filter to predict the train position based on speed measurement.

 ## Kalman filter algorithm